Namaliel/Uwtich/README.md

 # Uwtich
-Web design and video streaming test made on typescript, javascript and idk what else
+Web design and video streaming exercise made on typescript, javascript and whatever else i get my hands on